The New England Journal of Medicine November 23, 2023

 Key Findings

-3. The 36-month survival rate was 63% in the combination arm compared to 51% in the monotherapy arm.
+2. The objective response rate (ORR) was nominally higher in the combination group, achieving 83% compared to 76% in the osimertinib monotherapy group.

 Study Design